-About the same size as the Tufted Titmouse, 5” long.
 Dark crown and nape, white face, gray back, short tail.
-Distinctive habit of feeding – creeps headfirst down tree trunks.
+Creeps headfirst down tree trunks.

-Nests in natural cavities in living trees.
-Also uses old woodpecker holes.
+Nests in natural cavities in living trees or in old woodpecker holes.
 Rarely excavates its own cavity.
 Eggs are white with dark marks.
 Clutch size – 6 eggs.

 Call is a series of low nasal “ank ank” notes.

-Sitta, sitte, Greek for “nuthatch”; carolinensis, for “of Carolina”, although it breeds throughout the United States.
-“Nuthatch”, from “hack”, for bird’s tendency to wedge a large nut into a crevice and hack it into small pieces.
+The genus name Sitta is from the Greek for “nuthatch.”
+The species name carolinensis literally means “of Carolina.”
+The common name Nuthatch refers to the bird’s tendency to wedge a large nut into a crevice and hack it into small pieces.